skip to main content

 7. connection with natural systems

-Awareness of seasonal and temporal changes.
+Awareness of seasonal and temporal changes stimulated by design solutions.

-Read more about Connection with Natural Systems
+Read more about Connection With Natural Systems

-Bedroom with winter outside view, great example of biophilic design.
+Bedroom with winter outside view.